 Coconut oil is one of the best natural sources of this fatty acid.
 This is due to its smaller amounts of capra fatty acids and greater amounts of lauric acid, which is about 50%.

 MCT oil is a supplement taken that contains a highly concentrated amount of MCTs and is made through a process called fractionation.
 This mainly involves the extraction and isolation of the MCTs from sources like palm kernel or coconut oil.

 In its oil form, MCT typically contains either 100% capric acid, 100% caprylic acid, or a mixture of the two.

 While MCT oil is a 100% natural and is an effective energy source when made in the right combination of MCTs, it comes with its setbacks:

 - Not easy to carry around: Since it’s a liquid, this makes it difficult to take to the gym, for example.
 You would need to carry the whole container with you or put it in a smaller container that won’t spill.

-- Gives drinks an oily texture: While it can be a nice addition to your morning cup ‘o joe, the oil tends to rise to the top of your drink, giving it an oily texture.
+- Gives drinks an oily texture: While it can be a nice addition to your morning coffee, the oil tends to rise to the top of your drink, giving it an oily texture.

-- Could result in digestive problems: Studies have shown MCT oil to result in some unpleasant side effects, such as irritability, diarrhea, and even vomiting, but this typically occurs when consuming too much or on an empty stomach.
+- Could result in digestive problems: Studies have shown MCT oil to result in some unpleasant side effects, such as irritability, diarrhea, and even vomiting.
+However, this typically occurs when consuming too much or on an empty stomach.